anamsigit/Rasberry_line_follower_PID_Controller/README.md

 # Rasberry_line_follower_PID_Controller
-an line follower from rasberry, 2 motor, motor driver ln298, and externall battery with PID Controller adjuster
+an line follower from rasberry, 2 motor, motor driver ln298, and externall battery with PID Controller adjuster computate
+# How it work